Former PM John Key praises Christopher Luxon as National leader Simon Bridges faces backlash

 The post attracted more than 16,000 reactions – many of them negative - and the Opposition leader had been facing speculation from some in the media that his job might be on the line.

-Finance Minister Grant Robertson later called out Bridges for "politicising" the level 4 lockdown extension, saying his comments were small businesses are insulting.
+Finance Minister Grant Robertson later called out Bridges for "politicising" the level 4 lockdown extension, saying his comments on small businesses are insulting.

 "I think Mr Bridges' response is the kind of politicising that doesn't do him many favours."